Direct Kernel Optimization: Efficient Design for Opto-Electronic Convolutional Neural Networks: Introduction

-In summary, the key contributions of this paper are: \begin{itemize} \item A two-stage strategy to design opto-electronic CNNs for vision and imaging; \item An exemplar opto-electronic CNN designed using the two-stage strategy for monocular depth estimation; \item A comprehensive simulation study that demonstrates the accuracy, efficiency, and stability benefits of the proposed two-stage strategy over traditional end-to-end optimization. \end{itemize}
+Its key contributions include: \begin{itemize} \item A two-stage strategy to design opto-electronic CNNs for vision and imaging; \item An exemplar opto-electronic CNN designed using the two-stage strategy for monocular depth estimation; \item A comprehensive simulation study that demonstrates the accuracy, efficiency, and stability benefits of the proposed two-stage strategy over traditional end-to-end optimization. \end{itemize}